 Name of Scholarships / Awards (Amount) Particular Prof. C.Y.
-Lee's Academic Award For a full-time year one or two undergraduate student (HK\$2,000) majoring in Biochemistry with the highest major GPA (11K\$2,000) during his/her first year of study in major subjects.
+Lee's Academic Award (HK\$2,000) For a full-time year one or two undergraduate student majoring in Biochemistry with the highest major GPA during his/her first year of study in major subjects.
 Prof. K.K.
-Ho's Academic Award For a full-time year two or three undergraduate student (HK\$2,000) majoring in Biochemistry with the highest major GPA during his/her second year of study in major subjects.
-Prof. Ma Lin's Academic Award For a full-time year three or final year undergraduate (HK\$2,000) student majoring in Biochemistry with the highest major GPA during his/her third year of study in major subjects.
-Biochemistry Alumni Association A committee member of the Biochemistry Society, Scholarship CUHK.
-The student should have the highest GPA during (HK\$2,000) his/her term of service in the committee. (period of the (11K\$2,000) service: from 2 nd term of year 1 to 1 st term of year 2) Biochemistry Alumni (1977) Award The award will be given to the best final year research for Distinguished Final Year Research project of a full-time final year undergraduate student Project (HK\$2,000) majoring in Biochemistry.
+Ho's Academic Award (HK\$2,000) For a full-time year two or three undergraduate student majoring in Biochemistry with the highest major GPA during his/her second year of study in major subjects.
+Prof. Ma Lin's Academic Award (HK\$2,000) For a full-time year three or final year undergraduate student majoring in Biochemistry with the highest major GPA during his/her third year of study in major subjects.
+Biochemistry Alumni Association Scholarship (HK\$2,000) A committee member of the Biochemistry Society, CUHK.
+The student should have the highest GPA during his/her term of service in the committee. (period of the service: from 2^{nd} term of year 1 to 1^{st} term of year 2) Biochemistry Alumni (1977) Award for Distinguished Final Year Research Project (HK\$2,000) The award will be given to the best final year research project of a full-time final year undergraduate student majoring in Biochemistry.